ralphchen/vpc/intl.en-US/User Guide/Configure multicast for Linux kernel.md

 You must configure the information of the multicast groups that the client is added to.
 A client server can belong to 10 different multicast groups at most.

-Use the multic\_admin command to configure the client, and run multic\_admin -help to view detailed description.
+Configure the client with the multic\_admin command, and execute multic\_admin-help to view detailed instructions.

 ```

 multic_admin -- This command can be used to configure multicast client.
 Usage:
 multic_admin -A -i {ip} -p {port} -m {multi_ip}
 multic_admin -D -i {ip} -p {port}
 multic_admin -C